ajdawson/vim-ecflow/README.markdown

 The ecFlow syntax is automatically selected for scripts with file extension .ecf.
-It is also activated for scripts with file extension .sms, which share pre-processing directives with ecFlow (but this syntax definiton does not highlight CDP scripts within .sms files).
+It is also activated for scripts with file extension .sms, which share pre-processing directives with ecFlow.

 # Install

-I highly recommend using pathogen to install:
+You must run the ``./build_syntax`` script to generate the necessary files for the package to work.
+When you do this depndes on installation method.

+If you use [Pathogen](https://github.com/tpope/vim-pathogen) (recommended) do this:

     cd ~/.vim/bundle
     git clone ssh://git@software.ecmwf.int:7999/~diad/vim-ecflow.git

-You will need to run the ``./build_syntax`` script before the package can be
-used:

     cd vim-ecflow
     ./build_syntax

+If you are installing manually then do this:

+    git clone ssh://git@software.ecmwf.int:7999/~diad/vim-ecflow.git
+    cd vim-ecflow
+    ./build_syntax
+    rsync -a ftdetect syntax ~/.vim